AdobeDocs/document-cloud-learn.en/help/acrobat/60-second/60-second-overview.md

 ---
 title: 60-Second Acrobat Overview
-description: 60-Second Acrobat gives you bite-sized tutorials to help you learn a new trick in Acrobat DC in one minute or less
+description: 60-Second Acrobat gives you bite-sized tutorials to help you learn a new trick in Acrobat in one minute or less
 role: User
 product: adobe acrobat
 level: Beginner